TaiveyonShaw/Yuima-ru/README.md

 A Website for Yuima-ru Christian Church in Ishikawa, Okinawa

 ## Bugs / Issues:
+- Calendar for Event section not working.

 ## Current Ideas:
 - Add Offerings page/route later but this might be after conversion.
-- Add History of the church page/route
+- Add History of the church page/route.
 - Add Japanese/English conversion.
-- Add white/black theme
+- Add white/black theme.